abhijitsarkar/feign/README.md

    * Add custom matcher: Create a bean that implements `BiFunction<Request, FeignMapping, Boolean>`.
 It will be added to the list of matchers.
 For a mapping to be found, all matchers must match the request.

-   * Provide custom id generator: Feign ships with a default id generator that generates an id according to the following logic:
+   * Provide custom id generator: Feign ships with a default `IdGenerator` that generates an id according to the following logic:

       Calculate the URI hash and append a `{prefix}-` to it.
 The prefix is generated as follows: